ministryofjustice/moj-frontend/docs/components/add-another/_overview.md

 ## When to use

-The ‘add another’ component works best as a shallow component for entering brief information, ideally in no more than 3 or 4 fields.
+The ‘add another’ component works best as a shallow component for entering brief information about items, ideally in no more than 3 or 4 fields.

-This information could include:
+The items could be:

 -	dates
--	content such as the names of offences, programmes or people through the [GOV.UK text input component](https://design-system.service.gov.uk/components/text-input/)
+-	the names of offences, programmes or people
--	expenses and their amounts
+-	payments and their amounts

 The component reproduces the field labels and so the items should relate to one another.

 ## When not to use

+It should not be used to collect complex data, especially if it needs multiple components like radio buttons and checkboxes to get it

 Do not use this component to gather information that is:

 - lengthy
--	complex, especially if you need to use multiple components like radio buttons and checkboxes to get it
+- complex, especially if it needs multiple components such as radios and checkboxes to get it
 -	entered many times, for example from a spreadsheet
-- unrelated, because it’s not ‘another’ thing

-The component should not be used in this way because items that are added to the add another component are only saved when the user submits the page.
-If they refresh the page all the data will be lost.
+The component should not be used in this way because information that's added to this component is only saved when the user submits the page.
+If they refresh the page, they will lose all their data.

-Users may also find it hard to review what they've added on long pages, especially if they're checking it against a paper form.
-Very long pages may also cause performance issues (plain English way of saying this!)
+Users may also find it hard to review a page if they have selected the 'add another' button many times.
+This is especially the case if they are checking their entries against a paper form or spreadsheet.
+Very long pages may also cause performance issues.

 Use the [‘add to a list’ pattern](/patterns/add-to-a-list/) for these scenarios.